 How to Store Bacon in the Refrigerator

-I like to stack the drained bacon in a glass container that has a tight fitting lid to store the bacon in the refrigerator.
-I layer the bacon with paper towel between the layers.
+I like to stack the drained bacon in a glass container that has a tight-fitting lid to store the bacon in the refrigerator.
+I layer the bacon with paper towels between the layers.